Visitor migration is a process where the visitor ID cookie is migrated from one domain to another.

 The migration host names are configured on Adobe Data collection server.
 Customer Care will let you know when the change is made so you can plan for the next step.

-After you make this change, use a Packet Analyzer to verify that the Analtyics image request is going to the updated data collection server.
+After you make this change, use a packet monitor to verify that the Analtyics image request is going to the updated data collection server.

 Immediately after updating your Analytics code : Test your site to verify that the redirect to the previous data collection domain is occurring.

-Use a Packet Analyzer to verify that when you access your site for the first time, or after clearing cookies, you see two 302 (redirect) HTTP status codes before the 200 (OK) HTTP status code.
+Use a packet monitor to verify that when you access your site for the first time, or after clearing cookies, you see two 302 (redirect) HTTP status codes before the 200 (OK) HTTP status code.
 If any of these redirects fail, contact Customer Care immediately to ensure that the migration is configured correctly.

 For the entire migration period : Keep the DNS record for the previous hostname active.